The MySQL server maintains an in-memory host cache that contains

 pipe, or shared memory.

-For each new client connection, the server uses the client IP address to check whether the client host name is in the host cache.
-If not, the server attempts to resolve the host name.
+For each applicable new client connection, the server uses the client IP address to check whether the client host name is in the host cache.
+If so, the server refuses or continues to process the connection request depending on whether or not the host is blocked.
+If the host is not in the cache, the server attempts to resolve the host name.
 First, it resolves the IP address to a host name and resolves that host name back to an IP address.
 Then it compares the result to the original IP address to ensure that they are the same.
 The server stores information about the result of this operation in the host cache.
 If the cache is full, the least recently used entry is discarded.